Joy-Anna Duggar Shares A Sentimental Gift That Has Stirred Fans’ Emotions

 When asked where she got the picture from, Joy said that a friend had given it to her as a gift.
 Many of her Instagram followers wanted to know who the artist was.

 TLC’s Counting On is in between seasons right now, but last season was all about babies.
 There were five pregnancies at once and Joy-Anna Duggar was one of them.
-She was involved in the pregnancy photo shoot, but shortly after she lost the baby.
+She was involved in the pregnancy photo shoot, but shortly after, she lost the baby.
 The miscarriage wasn’t talked about at all during the episodes, but the new season may have the details on that sad day.